 Enabling Communities Award

-We asked the public toÂ vote for the Community Project you'd like to win the 2018 Enabling Communities Award, sponsored by Town 102 and The Beach radio stations.
+It's over to the public to vote for the Community Project you'd like to win the 2018 Enabling Communities Award, sponsored by Suffolk Coastal District Council.
 The finalists for this award were selected by the Enabling Communities team at Suffolk Coastal District Council.
-Voting is now open and the winner will be announced at the awards dinner at The Hangar, Kesgrave Hall on 15th September.
-Congratulations to Brook Farm Residents' Association who brought it home with a clear margin!
-The date for the 2017 SaxFest has now been announced - see it here.
+Voting is now open and the winner will be announced at the awards dinner at The Hangar, Kesgrave Hall on 15th March 2018.

 The Aldeburgh Play Area Project involved developing King’s Field Aldeburgh as an activity hub for the town.
 Many community events are held on the field, attracting... visitors from afar.
 The play equipment is in close proximity to the community centre and on the home route for many local school children.
 The vision for King’s Field is for the this to act as a community hub, with new children’s play equipment, an outdoor gym, community centre and sports facilities.

 Deben Community Farm (Melton)

 Deben Community Farm works with young people to build awareness and understanding of how food is produced.
 They work with schools and families and... create opportunities for disadvantaged individuals to gain social and practical skills by undertaking tasks on the farm.
 The Trustees and volunteers have taken a piece of land and worked hard to develop the facilities and stock for visitors and those undertaking skills training on the farm.